1300 088 065

 2. Use First Home Buyer Schemes to Offset Costs

-Combining these schemes can free up a significant portion of your budget, which you can use toward stamp duty or reduce your borrowing needs overall.
+By combining these programs, you can free up a significant portion of your budget and reduce your borrowing needs.

 3. Boost Your Deposit to Indirectly Cover Stamp Duty